 - Trivex – Trivex lenses provide you with a lens material that is lighter than polycarbonate, and provides you with slightly better visual clarity when compared to polycarbonate.
 Trivex has a comparable impact and scratch resistant to polycarbonate but comes included with an anti-reflective coating if you upgrade to it.

 - High-Index – High-Index lenses provide you with the thinnest, and lightest lens currently available.
 This type of lens material is generally for those who have stronger prescriptions and want the thickness of the lenses less noticeable.
 The high-index lens is still impact-resistant but does not have the same safety properties as polycarbonate and trivex lenses have.
-High index lenses, however, are the most scratch resistant lenses and is offered by Eyeconic with an anti-reflective coating as well as UV protection.
+High index lenses, however, are the most scratch-resistant lenses and are offered by Eyeconic with an anti-reflective coating as well as UV protection.

 After you figure out which lens material you will go with, you will have the option to put optional add-ons onto your lenses.
 These add-ons are not for everyone but ultimately depends on your lifestyle, occupation, and things that you do for fun.